tpatterson1996/lcc-metadata-manual/publish/instructions-for-testing-publishing.md

    If You** do not already** have items on ScienceBase.
 Choose a project and its products to test.

    > **BEST MANAGEMENT PRACTICE: I**t's recommended that you export a project and its products into its own mdEditor file.
-Set default parent identifier as a test folder.
+Set default parent identifier as a ScienceBase folder.

    If you** DO** already have items on ScienceBase, chose one of the following approaches. _Note that it will be harder to test without it affecting your real records._